efiabruni/datasciencecoursera/GettingandCleaning/codebook.md

 fBodyGyro-std()-Y: Fast Fourier Transform of signals from the gyroscope, y-axis, average of standart deviation
 fBodyGyro-std()-Z: Fast Fourier Transform of signals from the gyroscope, z-axis, average of standart deviation

-fBodyAccMag-mean(): Fast Fourier Transform of magnitude of body acceleration, average of mean fBodyAccMag-std(): Fast Fourier Transform of magnitude of body acceleration, average of standart deviation
+fBodyAccMag-mean(): Fast Fourier Transform of magnitude of body acceleration, average of me
+fBodyAccMag-std(): Fast Fourier Transform of magnitude of body acceleration, average of standart deviation

 fBodyAccJerkMag-mean(): Fast Fourier Transform of magnitude of jerk signals from the accelerometer, average of mean
-fBodyAccJerkMag-sd(): Fast Fourier Transform of magnitude of jerk signals from the accelerometer, average of standart deviation
+fBodyAccJerkMag-std(): Fast Fourier Transform of magnitude of jerk signals from the accelerometer, average of standart deviation

 fBodyGyroMag-mean(): Fast Fourier Transform of magnitude of signals from the gyroscope, average of mean
-fBodyGyroMag-sd(): Fast Fourier Transform of magnitude of signals from the gyroscope, average of standart deviation
+fBodyGyroMag-std(): Fast Fourier Transform of magnitude of signals from the gyroscope, average of standart deviation

 fBodyGyroJerkMag-mean(): Fast Fourier Transform of magnitude of jerk signals from the gyroscope, average of mean
-fBodyGyroJerkMag-sd(): Fast Fourier Transform of magnitude of jerk signals from the gyroscope, average of standart deviation
+fBodyGyroJerkMag-std(): Fast Fourier Transform of magnitude of jerk signals from the gyroscope, average of standart deviation